signalfx/integrations/heka-filter-signalfx/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/heka-filter-signalfx/img/integrations_heka.png) Heka Filter for SignalFx

-Metadata associated with the Heka filter integration can be found [here](https://github.com/signalfx/integrations/tree/release/heka-filter-signalfx).
-The relevant code for the integration can be found [here](https://github.com/Clever/heka-clever-plugins/blob/master/lua/filters/signalfxbatch.lua).
+Metadata associated with the Heka filter integration can be found <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/heka-filter-signalfx">here</a>.
+The relevant code for the integration can be found <a target="_blank" href="https://github.com/Clever/heka-clever-plugins/blob/master/lua/filters/signalfxbatch.lua">here</a>.

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)